-To date, we have funded our operations primarily with proceeds from grants awarded by the NIA, and proceeds from the sales of our convertible promissory notes, convertible preferred stock, SAFE, stock option exercises, follow-on equity offerings, sales under our ATM, and our IPO.
-Since our inception, we have received grant awards primarily from the NIA in the aggregate amount of approximately \$171.0 million and have raised approximately \$111.2 million in net proceeds from sales of our equity securities, convertible notes and SAFE, stock option exercises, our ATM, our IPO and our follow-on public offering.
+To date, we have funded our operations primarily with proceeds from grants awarded by the NIA, and proceeds from the sales of our convertible promissory notes, convertible preferred stock, SAFE, stock option exercises, follow-on equity offerings, sales under our ATM and equity line financing, and our IPO.
+Since our inception, we have received grant awards primarily from the NIA in the aggregate amount of approximately \$171.0 million and have raised approximately \$111.4 million in net proceeds from sales of our equity securities, convertible notes and SAFE, stock option exercises, our ATM, our equity line financing with Lincoln Park, our IPO and our follow-on public offering.
 The net proceeds from our IPO, which closed on October 13, 2021, were approximately \$44.2 million, after deducting underwriting discounts and commissions and other offering related expenses payable by us.
 On November 15, 2022, we closed our follow-on public offering, selling 5,000,000 shares of our common stock at a public offering price of \$1.20 per share.
 The net proceeds were approximately \$5.2 million, after deducting underwriting discounts and commissions and other offering related expenses payable by us.
 On December 23, 2022, we entered into a sales agreement with the Sales Agents, providing for the offering, issuance and sale by us of up to \$40.0 million of our common stock from time to time in ATM offerings.
-As of June 30, 2023, we sold 1,105,178 shares of common stock under the ATM during the six months ended June 30, 2023 for gross proceeds of approximately \$2.5 million.
-As of June 30, 2023, there was \$37.5 million of common stock remaining available for sale under the ATM.
+As of September 30, 2023, we sold 1,105,178 shares of common stock under the ATM during the nine months ended September 30, 2023, for gross proceeds of approximately \$2.5 million.
+As of September 30, 2023, there was \$37.5 million of common stock remaining available for sale under the ATM.
 In addition, in March 2023, we entered into the Lincoln Park Purchase Agreement with Lincoln Park Capital Fund, LLC, or Lincoln Park, giving the Company the right, but not the obligation to sell to Lincoln Park up to \$35.0 million worth of shares of our common stock.
-As of June 30, 2023, there had been no shares sold to date under this agreement.
+During the nine months ended September 30, 2023, we sold 125,000 shares of common stock to Lincoln Park for proceeds of \$0.2 million, as part of the equity line financing arrangement.
+As of September 30, 2023, \$34.8 million was available to draw pursuant to the Lincoln Park Purchase Agreement.

-As of June 30, 2023, we had \$37.2 million in cash and cash equivalents and have not generated positive cash flows from operations.
-Based on our current business plans, we believe that our existing cash and cash equivalents, and income from non-dilutive grants, will be sufficient for us to fund our operating expenses and capital expenditures requirements through the third quarter of 2024, which assumes no usage from the remaining ATM nor the Lincoln Park Purchase Agreement.
+As of September 30, 2023, we had \$33.0 million in cash and cash equivalents and have not generated positive cash flows from operations.
+Based on our current business plans, we believe that our existing cash and cash equivalents, and income from non-dilutive grants, will be sufficient for us to fund our operating expenses and capital expenditures requirements through November of 2024, which assumes no usage from the remaining ATM nor the Lincoln Park Purchase Agreement.
 We have based these estimates on assumptions that may prove to be incorrect or require adjustment as a result of business decisions, and we could utilize our available capital resources sooner than we currently expect.